 Schools must identify students that are reading below grade level and screen them for dyslexia.
-The school must screen these students in the first 6 weeks of the school year.
-They must screen again in the last 6 weeks of the school year.
+The school must screen these students 3 times a year to see if students are reading at grade level.
+The first screening should happen in the first 6 weeks of the school year.
+The second screening should happen in the last 6 weeks of the school year.

-• Grades 4 or above
+Grades 4 or above

 Schools must identify students that are reading below grade level and screen them for dyslexia.
-But a student in 4th grade or above can skip this screening if a parent and teacher both think that screening is not good for the student.
+But a student in $4^{th}$ grade or above can skip this screening if a parent and teacher both think that screening is not good for the student.

-For students reading below grade level, schools must provide extra reading help until they read at grade level.
+For students reading below grade level, schools must give them extra reading help until they read at grade level.